-The mission of the U.S. Army Corps of Engineers in the Mississippi Valley is accomplished by two distinct, complementary organizations -- the Mississippi Valley Division and the Mississippi River Commission:
+The mission of the U.S. Army Corps of Engineers in the Mississippi Valley is to serve the region by providing vital public engineering services and stewardship of water resource infrastructure, partnering in peace and war, to strengthen our nation’s security, energize the economy and reduce risks from disasters.
+The mission is accomplished by two distinct, complementary organizations -- the Mississippi Valley Division and the Mississippi River Commission:

 U.S. Army Corps of Engineers, Mississippi Valley Division

 The division commander is directly responsible to the chief of engineers.
 Within the authorities delegated, the division commander directs and supervises the district commander in six U.S. Army Engineer Districts (St. Paul, Rock Island, St. Louis, Memphis, Vicksburg and New Orleans) in performing the following missions:

 - Preparing engineering studies and design.